Gravitational waves from a dilaton-induced, first-order QCD phase transition

 We require that the transition percolates (at plasma temperature $T_\star$) which, for a PT with constant $\Gamma$, requires $\alpha\lesssim 20$ \cite{Freese_2022}, where $\alpha=\Delta V/\rho_{\rm rad}(T_{\rm n})$.
 For such transitions, the inverse duration of the PT, $\beta$, is set by $\alpha$ and satisfies $8\gtrsim \beta/H_*>3$~\cite{Freese_2022}.
 As the energy density $\Delta V$ is channelled into the Standard Model, the plasma is reheated to the temperature $T_{\rm rh} = (1+ \alpha)^{1/4} T_n$, here assuming $T_\star \approx T_n$.
 We restrict our discussion to $T_{\rm rh} \lesssim T_{\rm QCD}^{\rm TV}$, so that the hadrons do not deconfine (and then undergo a `second' QCD transition, this time a cross-over).

 The subsequent cosmology and observational predictions of this scenario depend on the speed at which the bubbles expand.
-As we show in the Supplementary Material~\cite{SuppMat}, the bubble walls reach ultrarelativistic terminal velocities before bubbles collide.
+As we show in the Supplemental Material~\cite{SuppMat}, the bubble walls reach ultrarelativistic terminal velocities before the bubbles collide.
+This is in notable contrast to BSM or holographic models of thermal first-order QCD PT, in which the latent heat is typically too small to overpower the pressure from the quark-gluon plasma, thereby making ultrarelativistic velocities unattainable.